-The Kaleidoscope Of Life ~ God Lights Our Way
+The Kaleidoscope of Life: God Lights Our Way

 Kaleidoscope Of Life

 In this same way, social media allows a kaleidoscopic view of life.
-It provides designed imagery and pretense to our life pieces and creates a false sense of symmetry from our broken realities.
+It provides designed imagery and pretense to our life pieces creating a false sense of symmetry from our broken realities.

-Our views become askew as we quizzically interpret life through a similar tunnel vision of technological communication.
-Therein lies the intrinsic appeal of broken pieces seen within a cylindrical kaleidoscope.
+Our view can become distorted as we interpret life through the tunnel vision of technological communication.
+Perhaps this is where the intrinsic appeal lies with broken pieces seen within a kaleidoscopic illusion.
 The many hues and colors are brilliant as they dance before our eyes.
-Individually they appear shattered and confused until mixed with touches of light through a prism.
+Individually they appear shattered and confused until mixed with touches of light.
 The important thing to remember is that this imagery is merely shattered pieces coming together in exquisite ways.
 The light is what makes these images unique.

-There is a light at the end of a Tunnel
+There is a Light at The End of a Tunnel

 Stages of a Walk Vary

 We are works in progress or else we would have full clarity and understanding.
 Nothing in this kaleidoscope could confuse or curtail the imagery God has for us if we are open to Him.

-Letting His light shine
+Letting His Light Shine

 Life is confusing at times.
-When we see an infant struggling here.
-Wondering why would they come into this world only to suffer a life of neglect or abuse?
+When we see a child struggling here.
+Wondering, why would they be born into this world only to suffer a life of neglect or abuse?

 ~ Kaleidoscope ~ by Kate Havnevik

-What is a kaleidoscope
+What is a Kaleidoscope

 A kaleidoscope is a circle of mirrors containing loose, colored objects such as beads or pebbles and bits of glass.
 As the viewer looks into one end, light entering the other end creates a colorful pattern, due to the reflection off the mirrors.
 Coined in 1817 by Scottish inventor Sir David Brewster,the word "kaleidoscope" is derived from the Ancient Greek καλός (kalos), "beautiful, beauty"